Weeds: Real Nutrition, for Free

 Just in case you dislike pills as much as I do, let’s explore some more options.

-Heirloom food plants grown in home and community gardens or on small farms that focus on things like diversity, nutrition, and soil health, are a big step in the right direction.
+Heirloom food plants grown in home and community gardens or on small farms that focus on diversity, nutrition, and soil health, are a big step in the right direction.

 • you get to enjoy odd shapes, sizes, colors, and quirkiness – these veggies weren’t bred for consistent appearance;